USCalcs

 Georgia salary FAQ

-Does Georgia have a state income tax?
+Does Georgia have a standard deduction?

 How is take-home pay calculated?